 Treating Typhoid in Infants

-Once the doctor has confirmed the infection of the Salmonella Typhi bacteria in your baby, a list of antibiotics will be prescribed to kill thisbacteria.
-Treatment of typhoid fever in children will include administering these medicines for up to two weeks, or the duration it is prescribed for.
-It is advisable to not buy these antibiotics over the counter and self-medicate.
-The doctor’s prescription will ensure that your baby or toddler gets the right type of medication and the correct dosage based on the age and weight.
+Once typhoid is diagnosed, the baby’s paediatrician may prescribe a list of antibiotics to kill the bacteria.
+The treatment for typhoid fever in children includes administering medicines for up to two weeks, or the duration it is prescribed for.
+It is advisable to not buy these antibiotics over the counter or self-medicate.
+The doctor’s prescription will ensure that your baby or toddler gets the right type of medication and the correct dosage based on his/her age and weight.

-If your little one is severely ill and cannot eat or drink, the doctor will get him/her admitted in the hospital.
-Fluids, antibiotics, and nutrients will be given to your baby through a drip in the arm.
+If your little one is severely ill and cannot eat or drink, the doctor will suggest that he/she be admitted to the hospital.
+Fluids, antibiotics, and nutrients will be given to the baby through a drip.
 However, most of the babies and toddlers can be taken care of at home during their recovery phase.
 It is essential to ensure that your little one is given the full course of antibiotics.
 While at home, your baby can recover faster if you follow these tips:

-- Food and fluids: The typhoid fever will leave your baby devoid of essential fluids lost during sweating, vomiting, and diarrhea.
-So, ensure enough water is provided to the baby.
-The paediatrician might also suggest ORS or oral rehydration solution to replace the fluids your little one has lost.
-Although the baby might suffer a loss of appetite, it is essential that he/she gets regular nutrition to retain energy levels in order to recover.
-If your baby is still being breastfed, offer breast milk frequently, or let the baby nurse for as long as possible.
+- Ensure your baby gets enough food and fluids: The typhoid fever will leave your baby devoid of essential fluids lost during sweating, vomiting, and diarrhoea.
+So ensure that your baby drinks enough water.
+The paediatrician might also suggest the oral rehydration solution (ORS) for your little one.
+A baby with typhoid infection may experience a loss in appetite, it is essential that he/she gets regular nutrition to retain energy levels in order to recover.
+If your baby is still being breastfed, offer breast milk frequently or let the baby nurse for as long as possible.
 For toddlers, meals must be broken down into smaller portions and distributed throughout the day.

-- Rest: Your baby needs a lot of rest while recovering from the fever until the symptoms have completely passed.
+- Make sure your baby gets enough rest: Your baby needs a lot of rest while recovering from the fever until the symptoms have completely passed.
 This helps the body become strong faster.

-- Refreshing wash: If you don’t wish to bathe your baby every day during the illness, you must try to give a refreshing wash at least once a day.
-A sponge bath is also a preferred cleaning technique for your baby.
+- Sponge bath your baby: If you don’t wish to bathe your baby every day when he is ill, you must sponge bath him every day or every alternate day.
 Change clothing every day so your baby feels refreshed and clean.

 The Government of Indian along with the Indian Academy of Paediatrics has recommended a vaccine for the prevention of typhoid.
-It is administered to your baby between the ages of 9-12 months.
+It is administered to babies between the ages of 9 and 12 months.
 Two booster injections are given in a span of two years, between 4 and 6 years.
 Although the vaccine is an important preventive measure, there are few other steps that help as well.

-- Clean water: Ensure that your family and baby always drink and use clean water.
+- Use Clean Water: Ensure that your family and baby always drink and use clean water.
 Contaminated and unclean water is the key to most illnesses.
-Boil the water or filter it before consuming.
+Boil the water or filter it before giving it to your baby.

-- Proper nutrition: There is no evidence that typhoid is transmitted through breast milk.
+- Ensure Your Baby Gets Proper Nutrition: There is no evidence that typhoid is transmitted through breast milk.
 Therefore, continue to breastfeed your baby.
 If your little one is older, provide varied, healthy meals that include proteins, dairy products, fruits, and vegetables with every meal.
-Avoid street vendors and food from outside.

-- Hygiene: Your entire family must practice good hygiene and wash hands thoroughly with water and soap before eating, cooking, feeding the baby, after using the toilet, after touching pets, and after changing the baby’s nappy.
+- Maintain Hygiene: You must follow good hygiene and wash hands thoroughly with water and soap before eating, cooking, feeding the baby, after using the toilet, after touching pets, and after changing the baby’s nappy.
 Bathe the baby daily to keep the germs away.
 Keep the kitchen and surfaces clean and tidy and throw away expired food products.

 Typhoid is quite a common illness in India, Southeast Asia, and Papua New Guinea.
-If you are traveling to these countries or live in them, your baby could be at a greater risk of contracting this disease.
+If you are travelling to these countries or live in them, your baby could be at a greater risk of contracting this disease.
 The right type of vaccination will protect your baby from being infected with the Salmonella Typhi bacteria.
-Two types of typhoid vaccine for children are available:
+The two types of vaccines that are available for children include: